 - Not a great motivator for call-to-action elements—users will probably end up pondering the universe rather than clicking a button.

 Pink is a rarely used color that creates compassion, romanticism, and youthfulness.
 At least in Western culture, pink is almost completely derided by men; for this reason it is used exclusively in more feminine brands.
 Pink is an emotional color, often used to spark romance and playfulness.
-Its nurturing quality makes it a good choice for therapists, charities, or products aimed at children.
+Its nurturing quality makes it a good choice for therapists, charities and nonprofits, or products aimed at children.

 - A great choice for decadent foods like candy, cupcakes, ice cream or chocolates.